homeshell/demo-projects-java/README.md

 # demo-projects-java
-Java skills demonstration
+Java skills demonstration.

-DATE 2023 January, 22 7:39pm
+Date created 2023 January, 22nd.

-My first personal Java project.
+My *first personal Java project*.
 It's an initial program to solidify my understanding roughly one week after beginning to learn Java.

 It demonstrates a basic understanding of the following: